genesis-community/rabbitmq-genesis-kit/MANUAL.md

 ## `broker`

 Deploys the cf-rabbitmq-multitenant-broker to allow applications within Cloud Foundry to utilize the RabbitMQ cluster.
+The broker server listens on TCP port 4566, listening for HTTPS traffic.

 ### Parameters